matijanjic/Kalender/readme.md

 ---

+_Note: it's not responsive at the moment since I needed to rush it because of a deadline.
+That means I'll have the pleasure of combing through everything and fixing it after the fact, but such are the simple pleasures in life._

+---

 Kalen is a first bigger practice project of mine.
 It's a shared calendar app, where multiple people have access to a one or more calendars.
 You can create multiple calendars for different groups and add or remove events and people.